gbif/data-blog/content/post/2021-07-21-did-you-know.md

 #### Poll: Which types of GBIF data downloads _do_ get a DOI generated automatically?

-	a) a species list download for an occurrence search (+)
+	a) a species list download for an occurrence search (++)
-	b) occurrence records retrieved through the
-		occurrence search API (-)
+	b) occurrence records retrieved through the occurrence search API (-)
 	c) an occurence download through AWS, Azure or other cloud services (-)
 	d) an occurrence download using the rgbif library "occ_download" function (+)

 ##### Notes:
-- the "derived dataset DOI" pathway was designed to help exactly in cases like poll options b) and c) where the the integrated generation of download DOIs cannot "catch", unlike with downloads through the user interface at GBIF.org (option a)
+- the "[derived dataset DOI](https://data-blog.gbif.org/post/derived-datasets/)" pathway was designed to help exactly in cases like poll options b) and c) where the the integrated generation of download DOIs cannot "catch", unlike with **downloads through the user interface at GBIF.org** (option a)
 - GBIF search API (option b):  be aware that this is a bit of a trick question - download DOIs are not available for records retrieved through the [occurrence _search_ API](https://www.gbif.org/developer/occurrence#search).
 For the [occurrence _download_ API](https://www.gbif.org/developer/occurrence#download) on the other hand, they are.
 Check the blog post titled ["Search, download, analyze and cite (repeat if necessary)"](https://data-blog.gbif.org/post/search-download-analyze-cite/) for more on data citations
-- the [rgbif](https://docs.ropensci.org/rgbif/articles/rgbif.html) library, designed and implemented by rOpenScience / Scott Chamberlain, does include a function, ```gbif_citation()```, that will help you properly cite the data downloaded from GBIF through r (also see [here](https://www.gbif.org/tool/81747/rgbif) and [here](https://docs.ropensci.org/rgbif/reference/gbif_citation.html) for instructions on use of the library and citation function).
-Just as for the GBIF API itself, be aware that this will only work properly for occurrence _downloads_, not for an aggregate of occurrence _search_ results **ToDo double-check: does the rgbif library actually trigger generation of a GBIF DOI?**
+- if you use the ```occurrence_download()``` function of the [rgbif](https://docs.ropensci.org/rgbif/articles/rgbif.html) library, the underlying GBIF download API will trigger the generation of a download DOI.
+The rgbif library also contains a function, ```gbif_citation()```, that will help you properly cite the data downloaded from GBIF through r (option d; also see [here](https://www.gbif.org/tool/81747/rgbif) and [here](https://docs.ropensci.org/rgbif/reference/gbif_citation.html) for instructions on use of the library and citation function).
+Just as for the GBIF API itself, be aware that this will only work properly for occurrence _downloads_, not for an aggregate of occurrence _search_ results

 ---
 ### Question 10: Rollup metrics